publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch95/m__us_usc_t22_s8801.md

         (6) __Good__

-            The term “good” has the meaning given that term in [section 2415 of title 50][/us/usc/t50/s2415], Appendix (as continued in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
+            The term “good” has the meaning given that term in [section 4618 of title 50][/us/usc/t50/s4618] (as continued in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
 1701][/us/usc/t50/s1701] et seq.)).

         (7) __Iranian financial institution__